OutSystems/docs-product/src/develop/seo/seo-friendly-url-reactive.md

 * For self-managed infrastructures, [ISAPI filters](seo-friendly-url-traditional.md#installing-isapi-filters-and-logging) must be enabled.

+* The domains used in the SEO rules should correspond to domains are effective in the environment.
+For more information about assigning domains check [Use your SSL domain in OutSystems Cloud](../../setup-maintain/setup/ssl-domain-cloud/ssl-domain-cloud.md) or [Install an SSL Certificate in self-managed environments](../../setup-maintain/setup/install-ssl-platform.md).

 <div class="info" markdown="1">

 For **Platform Server** versions 11.12.0 to 11.14.0 enable the technical preview and use **Service Studio** 11.11 and later.
 Self-managed installations must have [ISAPI Filters](seo-friendly-url-traditional.md#installing-isapi-filters-and-logging) active.